kaiomagalhaes/blog/en/vault.md

 }
 ```

-2 - As we are using docker the initial setup is very simple, we are going to use a Vault image, you can find the source [here](https://github.com/cgswong/docker-vault).
+2 - As we are using docker the initial setup is very simple, we are going to use a Vault image, which you can find the source [here](https://github.com/cgswong/docker-vault).
 Put the following content in your `docker-compose.yml`

 ```
 version: '2'